 \section{Introduction}

-The inclusion of the dark components of the Universe in Einstein equations gives a consistent description of the current observed dynamics at a large scale \cite{Peebles:1994xt, Ostriker:1995rn, Dodelson:2003ft}.
-This components are known as dark energy and, at a galactic level \cite{1983ApJ...267..465D, 1974ApJ...193L...1O, 2008ASPC..395..283R, 2000PASP..112..747R, 2018RvMP...90d5002B}, dark matter.
+The inclusion of the dark components of the Universe in Einstein equations gives a consistent description of the current observed dynamics at a large scale \citep{Peebles:1994xt, Ostriker:1995rn, Dodelson:2003ft}.
+This components are known as dark energy and, at a galactic level \citep{1983ApJ...267..465D, 1974ApJ...193L...1O, 2008ASPC..395..283R, 2000PASP..112..747R, 2018RvMP...90d5002B}, dark matter.
 The nature of such dark components remains unknown.
-Dark energy, although in first order is modelled as repulsive gravitational term, such as the Cosmological Constant $\Lambda$ , certain observations have shown some tensions in the Hubble flow in the standard $\Lambda$CDM model \cite{2017NatAs...1..627Z}, so that it seems that is not sufficient to describe the dark energy with a constant term; it is thus proposed to be modelled by different types of matter such that the relation between the spatial components of the corresponding stress energy tensor, to the temporal one, be consistent with the observed dynamics; that is, using an analogy with fluid dynamics, an equation of state $T^i_i=-w\,c^2\,T^0_0$ ({\it i. e.} $p=w\,\rho$ for the pressure and density of a fluid like description).
+Dark energy, although at first order is modelled as a repulsive gravitational term such as the Cosmological Constant $\Lambda$, certain observations have shown some tensions in the Hubble flow in the standard $\Lambda$CDM model \citep{2017NatAs...1..627Z}, so it seems like it is not sufficient to describe the dark energy with a constant term; it is thus proposed to be modelled by different types of matter, such that the relation between the spatial components of the corresponding stress energy tensor to the temporal one, is consistent with the observed dynamics; that is, using an analogy with fluid dynamics, it can be defined an Equation-of- State (EoS) $T^i_i=-w\,c^2\,T^0_0$ ({\it i. e.} $p=w\,\rho$ for the pressure and density of a fluid like description).
 The behaviour of the function $w$ can be related to the observations, as described bellow, and its value at the present is close to minus one.

 Regarding the modelling of the dark matter, several models have proposed that it should be considered as a weakly interactive particle.
-However, not strong evidence of such a particle has been detected in the current projects that have been created {\it ex professo} to have a detection either directly \cite{2013EPJC...73.2648B, 2015arXiv150400820D, 2016EPJC...76...25A, 2017PhRvL.119r1302C} or indirectly \cite{2011ICRC....5..141D, 2015JCAP...09..008F, 2020NuPhA.99621712Y}.
+However, not strong evidence of such a particle has been detected in the current projects that have been created {\it ex professo} to obtain a detection either directly \citep{2013EPJC...73.2648B, 2015arXiv150400820D, 2016EPJC...76...25A, 2017PhRvL.119r1302C} or indirectly \citep{2011ICRC....5..141D, 2015JCAP...09..008F, 2020NuPhA.99621712Y}.
 It must be faced the possibility that dark matter had zero interaction with the baryonic matter.